luised94/lab_utils/README.md

 ### Scripts
 - NUM_descriptiveName.ext
 Scripts will be under most approapriate diretory according to its function, biological area, technique and type of data.

+Scripts - NUM_programminglanguage_placetorun_descriptiveName.ext
+Scripts will be under most approapriate diretory according to its function, biological area, technique and type of data.

 NUM: Three Digit Integer, Number that serves as unique ID but is related to the order in which the scripts inside the directory are usually run (dependence between the directories)